MoldyMacaroniX/dashword.net/_src/posts/trigger-improvements.md

 ---
-title: How to Improve Geometry Dash's Triggers
+title: How To Improve Geometry Dash's Triggers
 desc: Here's how some of Geometry Dash's triggers can be improved to save you time and make your effects easier to achieve.
 date: 2022-03-08